 |Difference Between Erosion and Corrosion|

 |Erosion is a physical process.||Corrosion is a chemical process.|

 |Occurs on the surface of the land.||Occurs on the surface of materials like polymers, ceramics or metals.|

 |Natural agents like water, gravity, wind, causes erosion.||Corrosive agents such as oxygen, sulfates can cause corrosion.|

 |Erosion involves different processes like transportation, weathering, and dissolution.||Corrosion types include pitting, galvanic, crevice, intergranular and selective leaching.|

 |Land reform techniques like terracing or planting trees can prevent erosion.||The preventive measure includes applying a protective layer on the surface of the metals.|

-We have highlighted some of the key differences between erosion and corrosion here.
+We have highlighted some key differences between erosion and corrosion here.
 To know more about such articles stay tuned to BYJU’s or download the app to check out more interesting content.